godotengine/godot-docs/classes/class_camera.rst

 | *Getter*  | get_size()      |
 +-----------+-----------------+

-The camera's size measured as 1/2 the width or height.
+The camera's size in meters measured as the diameter of the width or height, depending on :ref:`keep_aspect<class_Camera_property_keep_aspect>`.
 Only applicable in orthogonal and frustum modes.
-Since :ref:`keep_aspect<class_Camera_property_keep_aspect>` locks on axis, ``size`` sets the other axis' size length.

 ----